ericsonga/APCSAReview/_sources/Unit3-If-Statements/magpie3.rst

 * ``maggie.findKeyword("I can't catch wild cats.", "cat", 0);``
 * ``maggie.findKeyword("I know nothing about snow plows.", "no", 0);``

-You can also step through the code in the |Java Visualizer|.
+You can also step through the code in the |Java Visualizer| or using the CodeLens button below.
 It may take a minute or two to load.
 Click the forward button at the bottom of the code to execute the next statement.